-OPEB expenses for the Organization increased for the fiscal year ended October 31, 2020 by \$47 thousand compared to the prior year (see note 19).
+OPEB expenses for the Organization increased for the fiscal year ended October 31, 2020 by \$47 thousand compared to the prior year.

 Other operating and administrative expenses of \$25.0 million increased by \$635 thousand for the year ended October 31, 2020.